Personal story of becoming a software developer

 I had already stopped competing in golf and now my only motivation was to get some credits in school, and save some money for our upcoming exchange studies and that was it.

 None of the actual courses in school were very interesting, to be honest.

 I remember doing my first programming course during my first year as well.
 I really didn’t like it at all!
 I think I just barely passed the course actually.

 Back to reality after exchange studies

-Before leaving to our exchange program I remember counting days while working for the local warehouse until my last day.
+Before leaving for our exchange program I remember counting the days while working for the local warehouse until my last day.